10 Best Countries to Study Psychology: Fees, Specialisation & Job Prospects

 Ans.
 Most universities require an IELTS score of 6.5 to 7.5 or a TOEFL score of 79 to 110+, depending on the specific program and institution.
 Meeting these language requirements ensures that you can effectively participate in coursework and research activities.
 It's important to check the exact requirements of each university you are interested in to ensure you meet their standards.

-• Q. What are the average salaries for psychologists in these countries?
+• Q. What are the best colleges for Masters in Psychology abroad?

 30+ Universities for Study Abroad